 National Conference is the biggest event in the NUS year.
-Around 1000 delegates will be travelling to Brighton in 2017 to come together to discuss ideas (policy), hold to account the Officers that have been in office since 1 July 2016 and elect the Leadership of NUS for the 2017/18 year.
+Around 1000 delegates will be travelling to Glasgow in 2018 to come together to discuss ideas (policy), hold to account the Officers that have been in office since 1 July 2017 and elect the Leadership of NUS for the 2018/19 year.

-Policy will be submitted in advance of the event by Students' Union across the country and will be avaliable on this Hub.
-At conference we will hear speeches for and against as many policies as time allows and delegates will vote to pass the policy proposal.
+Policy will be submitted in advance of the event by Students' Union across the country and will be available on this Hub.
+At Conference, we will hear speeches for and against as many policies as time allows and delegates will vote to pass the policy proposal.

-There will be information avaliable on this Hub about becoming an officer or volunteer.
+There will be information available on this Hub about becoming an officer or volunteer.

 National Conference is an inspiring and motivating event, its aim is to unite students to debate ideas and bring about change in society.
-It will be interesting, it will be busy and there will be lots of debating.
-You can watch our webinar on Public Speaking and Preparation for some tips on speaking on conference floor and preparing a speech.
+It will be interesting, it will be busy and there will be lots of debate.
+You can watch our webinar on Public Speaking and Preparation for some tips on speaking on Conference floor and preparing a speech.

-If you are travelling to the venue by train it is an easy 10 minute walk to the venue.
-Delegates will recieve Joining Instructions including useful information about the area and emails from the events team will explain which hotel you are in, how far away it is from the venue and lots of other useful information.
+If you are travelling to the venue by train it is an easy 10-minute walk to the venue.
+Delegates will receive Joining Instructions including useful information about the area and emails from the events team will explain which hotel you are in, how far away it is from the venue and lots of other useful information.

 Before you attend National Conference you should read in advance: the Officer reports and AGM report, proposed policy, candidate manifestos and the agenda.
 You should read our guide to Conference terminology before you arrive.